 All these teams had been taught AIM’s advanced B2B customer interview methods.
 They conducted 875 interviews to understand B2B customer outcomes in their target market, and were asked how much these interviews impacted their product design.
 Only one in six said the impact was “slight” or “moderate.”
 Five in six said the impact was “great” or “significant.”

 Consider two implications for your business.
 First, if you’re not practicing these advanced B2B customer interview methods (described later), your customer insight is probably no better than that of the 50 teams before their interviews.
 In other words, most of your teams would develop substantially different products if they truly understood their B2B customer needs.

-Second, these teams showed there’s a better way for you to understand B2B customer needs.
+Second, these teams showed there’s a better way for you to understand your B2B customers.
 As you’ll see, the teams gained customer insight that was unexpected and unfiltered to confidently set product objectives.
 Some early-adopter companies now use these B2B customer interview methods to deliver high-value innovation to their markets.
+(See their case stories.)
 Increasingly, laggards will lose market share, unaware they are being out-innovated due to competitors’ superior customer insight.
 The rest of this paper explored the following points:

 For more, see the 2-min video, Insist on data-driven innovation, part of Dan Adams’ series of 50 (free) 2-min videos, B2B Organic Growth.